YBilodeau/Metabolic-Syndrome-Prediction-Project/README.md

 Cons:
 Accuracy can be deceiving when a dataset is unbalanced.
 It also does not give specific information about the kinds of errors that a model is making.

-For example, we saw above that 66% of the instances in this dataset were negative.
-If our dataset were even more imbalanced, say 99.9% malignant, then a prediction that EVERYTHING is malignant would have a very high accuracy.
+For example, we saw above that 34% of the instances in this dataset were positive.
+If our dataset were even more imbalanced, say 99.9% positive, then a prediction that EVERYTHING is positive would have a very high accuracy.
 However, that would not be a very useful model for actual medical use.
 More often we see the opposite: a disease is very rare, occurring .01% of the time or less, and a model that predicts that NO samples ever have the disease will have a high accuracy, but will actually be useless...and dangerous!

 #### **Recall Scores**
 When we want to reduce the number of false negatives, we want to improve recall.